-What this means when you add classes that are not repeatable for credit:
+What does this means when I add a class that is not repeatable for credit?

-You may add a class you've already taken one more time, but only if you received a grade of "C-" or lower (including a grade of No Credit), the first time you took the course.
+For a class that you've already taken once, you may add that class one more time, but only if you received a grade of "C-" or lower (including a grade of No Credit) the first time you took the class.
 Even if you withdraw from a class, you will only be allowed to enroll one more time.

-Beginning Summer 2009, Gator Reg www.sfsu.edu/student will automatically check your student record and inform you if you are not eligible to add a class that you have already repeated at SF State.
+Starting in summer 2009, the University automatically checks your student record and informs you that you are not eligible to add a class because of the repeat policy.

-- Core business courses can be taken no more than TWO times—Each time you receive a letter grade, or a W, WU, I, CR, NC, AU, or RD, it counts towards your total of two times.
+- Core business courses cannot be taken more than two times—Each time you receive a letter grade, or W, WU, I, CR, NC, AU, or RD, it counts toward your total of two times.
 This means you must be sure to drop classes yourself.
-Do NOT count on the instructor to drop you even if s/he tells you that you cannot take the class.
-If you have taken a class two or more times, you will be blocked from registering for that class in Gator Reg.
-Go to BUS 112 for advising.
+Do not count on the instructor to drop you even if s/he tells you that you cannot take the class.
+If you have taken a class more than two times, you will be blocked from registering for that class in Gator Reg.
+Visit BUS 112 for advising.

-- You must earn a grade of at least C- in a core business course—that is being used as a prerequisite for another core business course.
-This means you must earn a C- or better in the following core courses: ACCT 100, ACCT 101, DS 212, ECON 101, FIN 350, BUS 360, ISYS 363 (or ACCT 307), MGMT 405, DS 412, and MKTG 431.
-If you received a grade of D+, D, or D- in any core course before Spring 2005, you will be given an exception to this rule.
+- You must earn a grade of at least C- in a core business course that is being used as a prerequisite for another core business course.
+This means you must earn a C- or better in the following core courses: ACCT 100, ACCT 101, DS 212, ECON 102, FIN 350, BUS 300, ISYS 363 (or ACCT 307), MGMT 405, DS 412, and MKTG 431.
+If you received a grade of D+, D, or D- in any core course before Spring 2005, that class is excepmt from this rule.